mgjv/pgbouncer/vertigo/notes.md

 * Executed: `echo "delete from MACHINES where name='test' ; insert into MACHINES values ('test') ; select * from MACHINES;" | psql -p 5433 dyn_dbname_vdb2_user_vusr2`
 * Confirmed the result returns `machineDb2`.
 * Confirmed that mixing usr/db values (e.g. `dyn_dbname_vdb2_user_vusr1`) denies the statements ("permission denied for relation machines").

+# Problems we may have to deal with, or TODO

+- Because of the name-value pair nature of the 'fake' connection string, we may get requests for the same end point with different ordering.
+We need to make sure all clients use a normalised format of this string, or we should normalise.
+- Maybe use alternative formats, such as
+    - DYN:host.domain:db:user:password
+    - DYN:user:password@host.domain:db
+  Would this break the jdbc URL format at the Java side, though?